om-ai-lab/RS5M/README.md

-## RS-SD
+## GeoRSSD
-* The RS-SD model that was tuned with 1% data of RS5M has been released:
+* The GeoRSSD models that were tuned with 1% and 20% data of RS5M has been released:
   * https://huggingface.co/Zilun/GeoRSSD

-* Models using 1% and 20% data of RS5M are provided.

 ## RS5M Dataset Download (About 500GB, 128 webdataset tars)
 ### RS5M